 The first element of the FTC delivery Rule focusses not on your delivery efforts, but on what you promise customers before they order.
 Whether that promise is to deliver the product within a week, two weeks or 30 days, you must have a “reasonable basis” for making the promise.
 If the text on your site states delivery will occur within 14 business days, but they take three weeks at a minimum – you are violating the Rule.

-Importantly, the Rule does not require you promise the shortest possible delivery period.
+Importantly, the Rule does not require you to promise the shortest possible delivery period.
 The FTC simply wants to see consumers provided with accurate information they can take it into account when making the decision to purchase or not.
 If you are shipping delicate products sent via a slow delivery method that takes six to eight weeks, there is no legal issue so long as you clearly notify customers of the fact before they place their order.

 What if you fail to clearly display the standard delivery times on your site?
 Then you are bound by the default time provision of the FTC Rule, which means you have 30 days to deliver the product to the customer.